We've set out the challenges of achieving our ambitious nutrition goals over 2010-2020. See Downloads for an accessible version.

 It’s important to us that everything we do is underpinned by leading-edge science.
 Our nutrition standards follow international dietary guidelines and apply to our whole portfolio – covering every country, brand and product.

-And, as one of the largest food manufacturers in the world, we’re taking action to help shape a global food system that’s fair for everyone and the planet.
-We’re driving this through our Future Foods Positive Nutrition Action Plan.
+We are one of the world’s largest food businesses and we’re taking action to help shape a global food system that’s fair for everyone and the planet.
+We’re driving this through our .
 But we know we can’t transform the food system alone, so we advocate and partner with others to drive change.

 We aspire to be a force for good in food

-We know that to have a healthy business, we need a healthy society.
-We’re making sure that our brands are part of the solution.
+Our brands aim to be part of the solution for healthier people and planet.
 Hellmann’s, for instance, aims to help people ‘make taste, not waste’ by tackling food waste.
 Knorr is ‘reinventing food for humanity’ by motivating people to change the world by changing what’s on their plate, alongside its focus on sustainable sourcing.
 The Vegetarian Butcher wants to ‘sacrifice nothing’, and Horlicks aims to ‘nourish a billion lives’, while Wall’s heart-shaped logo (and company) stands for bringing happiness to the whole community, with consciously produced ice cream that's good for people and the planet.

-It means helping people to make healthier choices, while still offering foods and refreshment that they can enjoy without compromising on taste.
-We can’t tell people what to eat, but we can provide more low calorie and high nutrition content products to make it easier for people to have healthy diets.
+It means helping people to make healthier choices, while still offering food and beverages that they can enjoy without compromising on taste.
+We can’t tell people what to eat, but we can provide more low calorie and high nutrition content products to make it easier for people to eat healthy diets.